-The National Trust provided us with much to appreciate during our recent short break in Devon and Cornwall – from Sir Francis Drake at Buckland Abbey to Sir Richard Acland at Killerton, and from landscaped gardens and parkland at Montacute House to the small intimate gardens at Tintinhull.
+The National Trust provided us with much to appreciate during our recent short break in Devon and Somerset – from Sir Francis Drake at Buckland Abbey to Sir Richard Acland at Killerton, and from landscaped gardens and parkland at Montacute House to the small intimate gardens at Tintinhull.

 The National Trust is well represented in the Devon and Somerset area, with stewardship of about 50 sites, and English Heritage has a further 23 sites.
 My wife and I enjoy visiting heritage properties, but were spoilt for choice and had difficulty in deciding between these many places.

 English Heritage certainly has some fascinating properties in Devon and Somerset, with Dartmouth Castle and Muchelney Abbey being particularly notable.
 However most of their properties in the area are ruined castles and abbeys, or prehistoric locations.
 Very well worth visiting, but with showery weather in prospect, we decided that some of the fine houses and gardens managed by the National Trust, made better sense.

 And that proved to be a good strategy – viewing the houses when raining and wandering through the gardens and parkland during the rather limited sunny spells.
 A good way to spend an English summer!

 Buckland Abbey is just ten miles from Plymouth Hoe and therefore was very convenient for England’s favourite pirate, Sir Francis Drake, to set up home there in 1581.
 The abbey was established by the Cistercians in 1274, but fell foul of Henry VIII’s dissolution of the monasteries in 1541 and was converted to a home by Sir Richard Grenville.